open-telemetry/opentelemetry.io/content/en/docs/languages/php/context.md

 If a value is not found in the current context, then each parent is checked until either the key is found, or the root context is reached.

-## Active Context
+## Active context

 The active context is the context which is returned by `Context::getCurrent()`.
 The context object contains entries which allow telemetry components to communicate with each other.
-For example, when a span is created it may be activated, which creates a new active context and stores the span.
-Later, when another span is created it may use the span from the active context as its parent span.
+For example, when a span is created it can be activated, which creates a new active context and stores the span.
+Later, when another span is created it can use the span from the active context as its parent span.
 If no context is active, the root context is returned, which is just the empty context object.